-Manchester United Women v Everton Women
+Man Utd come from behind to beat Everton

 Post update

-Offside, Everton Women.
-Nathalie Björn tries a through ball, but Toni Duggan is caught offside.
+Offside, Manchester United Women.
+Kirsty Hanson tries a through ball, but Alessia Russo is caught offside.

 Post update